kejia6002/fdafm/README.md

 Analyzing atomic force microscopy (Multimode NanoScrope IIId AFM Bruker) force-distance curve raw data to extrapolate adhesive force, adhesive energy, rupture length, repulsive energy, repulsive distance and sample indentation length.

+# Contact

+If you have any question, please reach out to Yue Zhang (yuezhang@jhu.edu)

 # Implementation

 All the scripts were implemented in python 2.7.16.